 Each point of the 'Score Plot' is associated to a trace of the stack.
 If you are in the 'Active Spectrum' mode, you will get displayed the applicable spectrum when clicking on the point (of the Score Plot):

-It will be possible to 'zoom in' and 'reset zoom' by using the applicable buttons or to switch between different PC comparisons by using the combobox:
+You can 'zoom in' and 'reset zoom' by using the applicable buttons.
+Use the combobox to switch between different PC comparisons: